VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/tools.md

-In general, any sensor you could ever want is available, affordable, and dead simple to wire up to a micro controller to get data out.
+In general, any sensor you could ever want is available, affordable, and dead simple to wire up to a microcontroller to get data out.